openrewrite/rewrite-docs/v1beta/markers.md

 ```
 {% endcode %}

-SearchResult Markers are written back to source code as comments where the description is the content
+SearchResult Markers are written back to source code as comments, including the description if one is present.

-So for example if the `FindMethods("A singleArg(String)")` recipe were applied to this Java source file:
+For example: if the `FindMethods("A singleArg(String)")` recipe were applied to this Java source file:

 ```java
 class Test {